code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-17-spring-jms-integration-example.md

 You can use a [Channel Adapter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ChannelAdapter.html){:target="_blank"} to connect an application to a messaging system so that it can send and receive messages.

-An [Outbound Channel Adapter](https://docs.spring.io/spring-integration/docs/5.1.1.RELEASE/reference/html/jms.html#jms-outbound-channel-adapter){:target="_blank"} is capable of converting Spring Integration messages to JMS messages and then sending them to a JMS destination.
+An [Outbound Channel Adapter](https://docs.spring.io/spring-integration/docs/5.1.5.RELEASE/reference/html/#jms-outbound-channel-adapter){:target="_blank"} is capable of converting Spring Integration messages to JMS messages and then sending them to a JMS destination.

-A [Message-driven Channel Adapter](https://docs.spring.io/spring-integration/docs/5.1.1.RELEASE/reference/html/jms.html#jms-message-driven-channel-adapter) receives JMS messages from a JMS destination and converts them into Spring Integration messages.
+A [Message-driven Channel Adapter](https://docs.spring.io/spring-integration/docs/5.1.5.RELEASE/reference/html/#jms-message-driven-channel-adapter) receives JMS messages from a JMS destination and converts them into Spring Integration messages.

 There are two JMS-based inbound Channel Adapters.
 The first uses Springs `JmsTemplate` to receive based on a polling period.
 The second is "message-driven" and relies on a Spring `MessageListener` container.
 We will use the latter in this example.

 <img src="{{ site.url }}/assets/images/spring-jms/spring-jms-integration-example-overview.png" alt="spring jms integration example overview">

 Let's build a Spring JMS integration example using ActiveMQ.
-It consists out of two channels as shown in the above diagram.
+It consists of two channels as shown in the above diagram.

 The first _ProducingChannel_ will have a `JmsSendingMessageHandler` that subscribes to the channel and writes all received messages to an <var>integration.q</var> queue.